fortierkids1/KnowledgeBase/Level 1/Homing Sequences.md

 Switches also come in multiple types, which can impact the ease of design.
 In many cases, a magnetic hall effect sensor is optimal, as it's non-contact, and easy to mount alongside a hard stop to prevent overshoot.

-Most 3D printers use limit switches, allowing for very good demonstrations of the routines needed.
+Most 3D printers use limit switches, allowing for very good demonstrations of the routines needed to make these work with high precision.

 For designs where hard stops are not possible, consider a Roller Arm Limit Switch and run it against a CAM.
 This configuration allows the switch to be mounted out of the line of motion, but with an extended throw.